Jade-m22/noname_app/docs/overview.md

 # Overview — Debate Market

-## Why
+## Context

-Online debates typically vanish into feeds, repeat endlessly, and do not accumulate shared understanding.
+Today, online debates appear and then dissolve into feeds.
+They repeat endlessly, fail to accumulate shared understanding, and rarely build on each other.
-Nothing is structured, nothing persists, and nothing improves collectively.
+Nothing is structured.
+Nothing persists.
+Nothing improves collectively.

+And yet, strong signals around us point toward a different direction:

+- **Kialo** shows that debate can be structured into branches of supporting and opposing arguments —
+  but the reasoning remains locked inside a single platform, without incentives, portability, or compounding.

+- The recent **Polymarket × Twitter** momentum demonstrates that when beliefs are expressed publicly, tested over time, and tied to skin in the game,
+  a clearer signal emerges.
+  A strong validation that **debate + market incentives + visibility** outperform ephemeral opinion feeds.

+- Tools like **Claimify (Microsoft)** reveal a parallel shift: extracting claims from unstructured conversation.
+  A push toward turning discourse into machine-readable meaning — but still siloed, without a shared graph or incentive layer.

+Three forces are converging:

+- Structuring arguments (Kialo)
+- Surfacing belief signals (Polymarket)
+- Extracting claims from discussion (Claimify)

+Yet today, they remain **fragmented, ephemeral, and platform-bound**.

-This system proposes a different model: **turn debate into structured, reusable reasoning.**
+This project explores a different path:

+> **Turn debate into structured, reusable reasoning.**

-Each contribution enriches a shared and portable memory rather than disappearing.
+Each contribution enriches a shared and portable memory instead of disappearing in a scroll.
+Every argument can become a new discussion, a durable signal, and a node in a living graph.

+Instead of disposable debates, a **mental infrastructure** where ideas breathe, evolve, and connect —
+supporting collective sense-making that does not vanish.

 ---